 Biwako Ramen House

-Budapest has a small supply of Japanese restaurants, and those that exist serve a limited range of Japanese fare (primarily sushi- or ramen-only spots).
+Budapest has only a few good Japanese restaurants, and even those serve a limited range of Japanese fare, primarily sushi and ramen.
 Biwako is a welcome exception.
-It’s advertized as a ramen house, but they make all sorts of everyday Japanese dishes like donburi, okonomiyaki, and takoyaki.
-The restaurant is located across the street from The Japan Foundation in a bare-bones, underground space.
-Prices are somewhat higher than they should be, but try to stay focused on what really matters.
+It’s advertised as a ramen house, but I find their other Japanese dishes - donburi, okonomiyaki, and takoyaki - to be their strongest suit.
+The restaurant is located across the street from The Japan Foundation in a very puritan, subterranean space.
+Prices are on the higher end, but most of the dishes are very good.

-Biwako's entry hall serves as a makeshift grocery store, with Japanese and Chinese loose leaf tea bags and ceramic cups on display.
+Biwako's entry hall serves as a makeshift grocery store, selling a few types of Japanese and Chinese loose leaf tea bags and ceramic cups.